9 February 2026

 Splitting asylum support:

 A woman who is a dependant on an alleged perpetrator’s asylum support claim should be offered safe alternative accommodation as an initial priority.
 She should then be supported to complete a separate ASF1 application for herself and any children who remain in her household, so she can get her own ASPEN card.
 If domestic abuse is disclosed to the accommodation provider, they should inform MH’s Outreach Team so that they can get in contact with the woman to help her make a timely ASF1 application; you may need to explain that you are requesting the asylum support to be split because of separation due to DA.
 A woman should not lose her s98, s95 or s4 eligibility by leaving the perpetrator, as long as she remains a dependant on the alleged perpetrator’s asylum claim and/or is married to the alleged perpetrator.
+This is because the woman would continue to meet the definition of a dependant of an asylum seeker and dependants can get support separately from the main asylum seeker.
 While the ASF1 is being processed for the survivor, the accommodation provider can and should arrange Emergency Cash Payments (ECPs).
 While the ASF1 card is being dispatched, HO can and will authorise additional ECPs to cover the period the survivor may be without an ASPEN card.

 Access to independent legal advice: